awsdocs/aws-config-developer-guide/doc_source/required-tags.md

 # required\-tags<a name="required-tags"></a>

 Checks if your resources have the tags that you specify\.
 For example, you can check whether your Amazon EC2 instances have the `CostCenter` tag\.
 Separate multiple values with commas\.
+You can check up to 6 tags at a time\.

 **Important**
 The supported resource types for this rule are as follows: